 And of course, like many creators, I have countless projects on the go and would like to progress my work in a balanced, fun and enjoyable way… just like Meg in The Trouble in Tune Town!

-Find The Trouble in Tune Town in the Top Indie Kids’ Books store.
+Find out more on The Trouble in Tune Town website.